-Lonely squares, fountains shining in the summer sun, churches and noble palaces, secret gardens: there are many Rome places mentioned in the film The Great Beauty by Paolo Sorrentino that won the Oscar for Best Foreign Language Film in 2014.
+Solitary squares, fountains sparkling in the summer sun, churches, noble palazzos, secret gardens: so much that Rome has to offer features in "La Grande Bellezza" (The Great Beauty) by Paolo Sorrentino, winner of the Oscar for Best Foreign Film in 2014.

-From the Flavio amphitheater to Via Veneto, from the Monumental Cemetery of Verano to the Baths of Caracalla, Sorrentino's film unfolds like a long, unusual journey through the Capital.
+From the Flavio Amphitheatre to Via Veneto, from the Campo Verano Cemetery to the Baths of Caracalla, Sorrentino's film offers a meandering, unusual journey through the Capital.

-Following Jep Gambardella’s steps – the film main character - you can become part of The Great Beauty and discover the most charming and fascinating aspects of Rome.
+Following in the footsteps of Jep Gambardella – the film's main character - you too can become part of The Great Beauty and discover all the beauty, all the intrigue of Rome.

 ROUTE 1: FROM PALAZZO BARBERINI TO VILLA GIULIA